Common warthog: Conservation status

 As of 1999, the common warthog population in southern Africa was estimated to be about 250,000.
-Typical densities range between 1 and 10 km2 in protected areas, but local densities of 77 km2 were found on short grass in Nakuru National Park.
+Typical densities range between 1 and 10 km2 in protected areas, but local densities of 77 km2 were found on short grass in Nakuru National Park in Kenya.
 The species is susceptible to drought and hunting (especially with dogs), which may result in localized extinctions.
 The common warthog is present in numerous protected areas across its extensive range.

-As an Invasive Species
+As an invasive species

-In 2020, it has been noted that a population of warthogs, descendants of escaped individuals from game ranches, are running free in southern Texas.
+In 2020, it was noted that a population of warthogs, descendants of escaped individuals from game ranches, were running free in southern Texas in the United States.